'Don’t dwell on the little things': Ed Sheeran's advice to the digital generation

 He would probably want "someone I'd had in a music video before" to co-star as leading lady.

-"I think if it was shot in England I'd probably have someone like Saoirse (Ronan, who starred in the singer’s music video for ÷'s Galway Girl), if she'd be put for it."
+"I think if it was shot in England I'd probably have someone like Saoirse (Ronan, who starred in the singer’s music video for ÷'s Galway Girl), if she'd be up for it."

 Galway Girl is one of two traditional, fiddle-heavy Irish folk-influenced tunes in ÷, the second being Nancy Mulligan, based on the story of how Sheeran's Irish grandparents met and married.